menu

 Encryption Logic

-f) Now with the help of hardcoded logic, we will create a script for encrypting and decrypting the data.
+f) Now, with the help of hardcoded logic, we will create a script to encrypt and decrypt the data.
 I am dividing the script into 3 parts, to understand how to create the script.

-- Import the library required to run this script, in my case, it was using crypto, so I have imported that library.
+1. Importing the library is required to run this script; in my case, it was using crypto, so I imported that library.

-- Save this file as test.html and open it in any browser and encrypt and decrypt the data.
+4. Save this file as test.html, open it in any browser, and encrypt and decrypt the data.

-In one of my projects with the help of available scripts, I was able to get the hardcoded key.
-So firstly I decompiled the application and identified what kind of encryption they are using.
-Then accordingly I searched for available scripts and tried to bypass the encryption using those scripts.
+In one of my projects, with the help of available scripts, I got the hardcoded key.
+So, firstly, I decompiled the application and identified what kind of encryption they were using.
+Then, accordingly, I searched for available scripts and tried to bypass the encryption using those scripts.
 In addition, we can write our own script as well.

 a) Enter the below-mentioned command to get the hardcoded key